jeanclaudder2024/test/replit.md

 ## Overview

-PetroDealHub is a comprehensive maritime oil brokerage platform that facilitates oil trading, vessel tracking, and company management.
-The platform serves brokers, oil companies, maritime operators, and administrators with real-time tracking capabilities, AI-powered features, and subscription-based services.
+PetroDealHub is a comprehensive SaaS maritime oil brokerage platform that facilitates oil trading, vessel tracking, and company management.
+The platform serves brokers, oil companies, maritime operators, and administrators with real-time tracking capabilities, AI-powered features, and subscription-based services with Stripe payment processing.

 ## System Architecture